-Mangrove areas or Land areas that are never covered by the sea must be encoded using the object class LNDARE.
+Land areas that are never covered by water must be encoded using the object class LNDARE.

 Rivers, canals, lakes, basins and docks, which are not navigable at compilation scale, must be encoded on top of LNDARE or UNSARE objects (see clause 5.4.8).